Package 'fastreeR'

 Description

 This function calculates a distance matrix between the samples of a VCF file as in vcf2dist and performs Hierarchical Clustering on this distance matrix as in dist2tree.
-A phylogenetic tree is calculated with agglomerative Neighbor Joining method (complete linkage).
+A phylogenetic tree is calculated by hierarchical clustering of the distance matrix (complete linkage by default; single, complete, and average linkage are supported by the Java backend).

 Usage